What is Recurrent Neural Networks (RNN)?

 RNNs have had to overcome two key challenges, but to comprehend them, one must first grasp what a gradient is.

-With regard to its inputs, a gradient is a partial derivative.
-If you’re not sure what that implies, consider this: a gradient quantifies how much the output of a function varies when the inputs are changed slightly.
+About its inputs, a gradient is a partial derivative.
+If you’re unsure what that implies, consider this: a gradient quantifies how much the output of a function varies when the inputs are changed slightly.

 A function’s slope is also known as its gradient.
-The steeper the slope, the faster a model can learn, the higher the gradient.
+The steeper the slope, the faster a model can learn, and the higher the gradient.
 The model, on the other hand, will stop learning if the slope is zero.
-A gradient is used to measure the change in all weights in relation to the change in error.
+A gradient is used to measure the change in all weights about the change in error.

 • Exploding Gradients: Exploding gradients occur when the algorithm gives the weights an absurdly high priority for no apparent reason.
 Fortunately, truncating or squashing the gradients is a simple solution to this problem.